scaamanho/mongodb32/README.md

 # mongodb32
-install mongodb 3.2 on debian:wheezy
+install mongodb 3.2 on debian:jessie
-download and install mongodb on debian:wheezy, just it.
+download and install mongodb on debian:jessie, just it.
 Image base for custom mongodb images